How much does an exterminator cost?

-The national average cost to hire an exterminator is $100–$170, however, the cost varies greatly by type of pest.
-Pest management treatments for ants cost $125-200 on average, whereas termite control services range from $65-$750 and bed bug extermination ranges from $175-$900.
+The national average cost to hire an exterminator is $100–$140.
+However, the cost varies greatly by type of pest.
+Pest management treatments for ants cost $131, on average, whereas termite control services range from $65-$750 and bed bug extermination ranges from $175-$900.

 Extermination services include inspections, one-time extermination or removal, recurring services, and preventative measures.
 Service calls can address pest infestations in any area inside a home, a commercial building or outside on a property.

 Pest control specialists help eliminate cockroaches, ants, spiders, rodents, fleas, ticks, mites, bees, hornets, wasps, mosquitos, termites and other creepy crawlies from homes, multi-unit buildings, offices and commercial spaces.